dgaydukov/cert-aws/sa/files/sa.md

 * all features of vpc
 * vpc flow logs for `COPY/UNLOAD` commands
 * vpc endpoint (route traffic between s3 & redshift)
+Plz note there is no such command as `load` only `COPY` to load data into redshift and `UNLOAD` to read data from redshift.
 Migration:
 * lift-and-shift - is a bad practice cause performance depends on distkey/sortkey/dataCompression and when you just move you current warehouse without redesigning tables you won't get query performance.
 * best practice - to denormalize data if you migrate from heavily normalized database.